ElectricRCAircraftGuy/eRCaGuy_dotfiles/Windows/README.md

 ## 4. If running `python` or `python3` in an interactive terminal causes it to freeze, or hang forever...

 If you try to run `python` or `python3` interactively in Git Bash, but it just hangs forever, but `python` otherwise works fine in the Command Prompt or Power Shell, then it means you have a small incompatibility with Git Bash.
+[Read more about that here](https://stackoverflow.com/a/48200434/4561887).
 To fix it, you need to call `python` through `winpty`, like this: `winpty python`, for proper interactive use in the Git Bash terminal.

-So, make this automatic by adding `alias python='winpty python.exe'` and `alias python3='winpty python'` to the bottom of your `~/.bashrc` file by running these commands:
+So, make this automatic by adding `alias python='winpty python'` and `alias python3='winpty python'` to the bottom of your `~/.bashrc` file by running these commands:
 ```bash
 # Add these alias entries to your ~/.bashrc file
 # These commands create these entries in the bottom of `~/.bashrc`: